ontodev/valve.rs/README.md

 #### The datatype table

 In addition to the table table and the column table, Valve also requires the user to configure a datatype table.
-The datatype table configuration is normally stored in a file called 'datatype.tsv', though in principle any filename may be used as long as the **type** field corresponding to the filename is set to 'datatype in [the table table](#the-table-table).
+The datatype table configuration is normally stored in a file called 'datatype.tsv', though in principle any filename may be used as long as the **type** field corresponding to the filename is set to 'datatype' in [the table table](#the-table-table).
 The datatype table stores the definitions of the datatypes referred to in the **datatype** column of the column table.

 Below is a subset of the rows of an example datatype table: